-The benefits of tea are well documented.
-All beverage choices matter.
-Up to twenty percent of our daily diet may consist of the beverages we drink.
-Beverages play a very important role in nutrition and health.
+Twenty percent of our daily diet consists of the beverages we drink.
+Beverages play a vital role in nutrition and health.
+Our beverage choice matters and choosing tea for its well-known benefits is a smart choice.

-The best reason to drink tea every day is that it’s so delicious and there are so many variants to choose from the Camellia sinensis plant – green, black, oolong, white, or Pu Erh contribute to its wide appeal.
-Second, you should drink tea because of its benefits to health and prevention of disease.
+The best reason to drink tea every day is that it’s so delicious.
+The tea varieties made from the Camellia sinensis plant - green, black, oolong, white, or Pu Erh contribute to its wide appeal.
+Second, you should drink tea because of its benefits to health.

-Tea is a calorie-free beverage rich in antioxidants, flavonoids and other biologically active substances that are beneficial to health.
+Tea is a calorie-free beverage rich in antioxidants, flavonoids, and other biologically active substances beneficial to health.
 Up to three or four cups of tea per day are optimum.